chr33s/vite-plugin-cloudflare-tunnel/README.md

 npm run dev
 ```

-That's it!
 Your local server is now accessible at `https://dev.yourdomain.com` 🎉

 ## 📋 Prerequisites

+### For Quick Tunnel Mode
+- **Node.js** 16.0.0 or higher
+- That's it!
+No Cloudflare account or API token needed.

+### For Named Tunnel Mode
 - **Cloudflare Account** with a domain added to your account
 - **Cloudflare API Token** with the following permissions:
   - `Zone:Zone:Read`